 WordPress has some built-in features that make restricting content to certain visitors easy.
 This is a great way to provide clients with a private way to review content or do proofing.

-When editing a post or page, look for your “Publish” menu box and click on the “edit” link next to Visibility.
+When editing a post or page, look for your “Status & Visibility” box and click on the link to the right of Visibility.

 The default setting is for your post/page to be “public”, or accessible to anyone who visits your blog.
 You can also set a post/page to be “private” or “password protected”.